Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 2. USDA File to Append
 3. Destination Folder

-Files from the ingestion folder will be moved to the destination folder after processing.
+Folder and their files from the ingestion folder will be moved to the destination folder after processing.

 ### 1. Ingestion Folder
 Your ingestion folder should include folders named with the material ID of the assets, MUST BE THIS FORMAT "Material Name - MaterialID".